Knowledge base

 - Add 1 device of type Cloud to obtain the OpenStack Swift parameters.

-To add the useful extension to Swiss Backup on Jelastic Cloud:
+To add the extension useful to Swiss Backup on Jelastic Cloud:

 - Go to the node addons section: